-2. Does your veterinary school curriculum address the relationship between increasing temperatures and animal health?
-3 This subject was addressed in depth by the core curriculum.
-2 This subject was moderately addressed by the core curriculum.
-1 This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
-O This subject was not covered.
+In Phase 1, students are required to take VETM3400 Health Management I as part of the core curriculum.
+The One Health module in this course briefly discusses extreme weather events and animal health in Lecture 2: Determinants of Health, though this is not a testable learning objective as stated in the course outline.
+1.4.
+Does your veterinary school curriculum address the management of animals during climate associated disasters?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) 1 This topic was not covered.
+(0 points) Score Assigned: